ChrisRDavila/intro-to-hooks/README.md

-# Getting Started with Create React App
+# intro-to-hooks

+example repo for basics of hooks with counter and timer basic React aPP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).